pdenno/owl-db-tools/README.md

 more information about this.

 With the database configured and the source defined as described above, you then call ```(owl/create-db! db-cfg onto-sources)```.
+This function takes optional keyword arguments:

+ * `:check-sites` is a collection of sites (their URIs) that are sources for ontologies.
+ You can use this to abort reading when a source site is not available.
+ * `:check-sites-timeout` is the number of milliseconds to wait for a response from a check-site.
+(Defaults to 15000.)

 Additional actions on the database are described in the [Datahike readme](https://cljdoc.org/d/io.replikativ/datahike/0.3.6/doc/readme) and [Datahike API docs](https://cljdoc.org/d/io.replikativ/datahike/0.3.6/api/datahike.api).